Back to Mine: Pet Shop Boys

-Back to Mine: Pet Shop Boys, compiled by synthpop duo Pet Shop Boys, is the twentieth compilation album in the Back to Mine series published by Disco Mix Club.
+Back to Mine: Pet Shop Boys, compiled by synth-pop duo Pet Shop Boys, is the twentieth compilation album in the Back to Mine series published by Disco Mix Club.

 Overview

 The band's only condition for undertaking the project was that each member would be allotted his own disc — a first for the series.
 Each disc, consequently, reflects the most opposite extremes of members Chris Lowe and Neil Tennant's musical preferences.
 Tennant has suggested that the two discs, in combination, comprise the "Pet Shop Boys sound".

 While most other installments of the series focused on various aspects of downtempo and chillout, Lowe's disc is oriented around upbeat disco music.
 Tennant's disc, meanwhile, with classical and ambient music included, is more aligned with the series' overall style (though the inclusion of classical compositions is also relatively novel for the series).

 The album cover is by the band's traditional designer Mark Farrow, differentiating it from the series' usual appearance.